cryo-es/owcv_integration_demo/README.md

 - **Damage boost beam:** +20% intensity while active

 Known Issues:
-- Some users have reported bugginess at resolutions other than 1920x1080.
-I'm looking into it.
+- Reported bugginess at resolutions other than 1920x1080.
+I should have a fix soon.
-- Fails to launch if Intiface's server isn't running
-- Crashes shortly after launch if you don't have a device connected to Intiface (probably)
-- Detecting resurrect in Kiriko ult probably won't work
-- High latency to the game server causes Mercy's beam to reconnect to targets slower.
+- High latency to the game server causes Mercy's beam to reconnect to people slower when switching types.
 This can cause temporary gaps in vibration.
+- Detecting resurrect in Kiriko ult probably won't work.
-- Only works on Windows
+- Only works on Windows.